 JESUS REVEALS THE FATHER

 When Jesus was revealing the existence and plan of the Father, he constantly said things that offended the Jewish religious leaders, not because the things he said were wrong or imprudent, but because what he said was a condemnation of their perverted view of God and their incorrect worship of him:

 "Therefore the Jews sought the more to kill him [Jesus], because he not only had broken the sabbath [according to their interpretation of the law], but said also that God was his Father, making himself equal with God.
 Then answered Jesus and said to them, Truly, truly, I say to you, The Son can do nothing of himself, but what he sees the Father do: for what things soever he does, these also does the Son likewise.
 For the Father loves the Son, and shows him all things that he does: and he will show him greater works than these, that you may marvel" (Jn.5:18-20 KJV).

-The Jewish religious leaders were always asking Jesus where he got the authority to teach the things that he taught, and to prove that he was sent from God (Lk.20:1-8).
-In reply to these leaders lack of understanding concerning his authority to teach what he did, and his relationship to the Sovereign God, Jesus said,
+The Jewish religious leaders were always asking Jesus where he got the authority to teach the things that he taught and to prove that he was sent from God (Lk.20:1-8).
+In response to their lack of understanding concerning his authority to teach what he did and his relationship to the Sovereign God, Jesus said the Following:

-Paraphrased in modern English Jesus said in verse 19: Look, if you had really known the God you profess to obey, you would have known me and my Father.
+Jesus told them that, if they had really known the God they professed to obey, they would have known him and his Father.